TypesettingTools/AI2ASS/README.md

 Bit)\Presets\en_US\Scripts` , assuming you're running the 64-bit version
 (thanks, __ar).

-If you installed [`AI2ASS Combined.jsx`][rawcomb], it should appear in the menu as `File > Scripts > AI2ASS Combined`.
+If you launch Illustrator, the script should now appear in the menu as `File > Scripts > AI2ASS`.
 Running this will pop up a persistent window with a button you can click to convert the active layer into an ASS drawing.
 You don't need to close this ever.
 It's neat.

-If you chose to install both of the other scripts instead, you'll have to run the script using the Extendscript Toolkit, which may or may not be installed by default.
-This is due to what appears to be a bug with the `#include` preprocessor directive which, for some reason, causes the window to disappear instantly when the script is not run from the ESTK.
+[`AI2ASS.jsxinc`][rawlib] is provided as a library in case someone wants to use this without the UI.
+Maybe eventually I will write documentation about this.
+Normal people don't need it.

 #### WARNING: SHIT MOVES SLOW WHEN YOU HAVE A LOT OF STUFF GOING ON ####